 In some cases, your plumbing needs repair before you can begin the installation.
 This is usually easier to do once you remove the old unit.

-Since installing a new shower is a complicated process that is easy to do incorrectly, you’ll want to hire a professional shower installer near you.
-The pro can:
+Since installing a new shower is a complicated process that’s easy to do incorrectly, you’ll want to hire a professional shower installer near you.
+A pro can:

 Grade the floor for proper draining

 Provide a seamless installation

 Remember that your installer may not be a licensed plumber.
 For a completely new shower or a larger bathroom remodel, you’ll probably need both pros.